 2. Attend Meetups and Hackathons

-Forget Job fairs and try looking great talent at other events that aren’t traditionally recruiting-related.
+Forget Job fairs and try looking for great talent at other events that aren’t traditionally recruiting-related.

 Meetups/Group Events- Search forums such as Meetup for group events that are likely to be attended by people qualified for your open position.